 "We were certain that a functional malicious program for PDAs would appear soon after the first proof-of-concept viruses emerged for mobile phones and Windows Mobile," Kaspersky said in a statement.
 "WinCE.Brador-A is a full-scale malicious program ready to go.
 Unlike proof-of-concept malware, Brador has a complete set of destructive functions typical for backdoors.
 Moreover, the offer to sell the client part proves that today, virus writing is big business."

 Brador is a classic Trojan backdoor program, opening the infected machine for remote exploitation.
 It is 5,632 bytes in size and infects handheld devices running Pocket PC.
-"After the backdoor is launched, it creates the svchost.exe file in the Windows auto run folder, thus maintaining
+"After the backdoor is launched, it creates the svchost.exe file in the Windows auto run folder, thus maintaining full control over the system every time the handheld is turned on," Kaspersky said.
+It then "identifies the machine's IP address and sends it to the author, informing him that the handheld is in the Internet and the backdoor is active.
+Finally, Brador opens port 44299 and awaits further commands."

 The Trojan allows the author full control over the infected PDA via the port that it opens.
 Brador is programmed to upload and download files and execute a series of further commands.
 Like all backdoors, Brador cannot spread by itself.
 It can only arrive as an e-mail attachment, be downloaded from the Internet or uploaded along with other data from a desktop, Kaspersky said.